Saraburi province: History

 Saraburi has been an important city since ancient times.

+The moated site of Kheedkhin, about 620 by 620 m, lies in the province and was excavated by Silpakorn University in 2007 and 2008.
+Occupation there begins in the Iron Age from about 500 BCE.
+The finds include carinated, spouted and stamped ware, a terracotta lion and a fragment of a dwarf (gana) figure.
+Radiocarbon ranges of up to 690 years either way left the sequence loosely dated, so Saritpong Khunsong worked by comparison instead, giving a prehistoric period of 550 BCE to 350 CE and a Dvaravati period of 550 to 750 CE.
+Stephen A. Murphy notes that the published article converts the second of these wrongly, as the 7th to 9th centuries.
+He also holds that the apparent gap between the two periods reflects the limits of the datable finds rather than a break in occupation.
+The site report shows continuity between the layers, and use of the site before the moat was built.
+The excavator publishes the site in English as Kishkindha.

+Kheedkhin is also one of ten Dvaravati sites of the central plain whose glass beads Saritpong Khunsong reports on a compositional analysis.
+Beads of a Middle Eastern plant-ash soda-lime composition were identified there.
+Khunsong groups the site with Phromthin Tai in Lopburi and Si Thep as inland, against the towns nearer the coast, and reads imported beads at both groups as exchange within the plain alongside the overseas trade.

 It is assumed to have been established about 1549 during the reign of King Maha Chakkraphat of the Kingdom of Ayutthaya.
 It is assumed that the king ordered parts of Lopburi and Nakhon Nayok to be combined to set up Saraburi Province with the aim of mobilizing citizens during times of war.
 From the Ayutthaya period, the story of Saraburi is usually related to battles and wars.
 As for the origin of the word "Saraburi", it is thought that due to its location near a swamp called "Bueng Nong Ngong", when the town was established a combination of sa ('swamp') and buri ('town') was suggested and the town was named "Saraburi".

 Climate

 Saraburi has a tropical savanna climate, Aw (Climate Classification system of Koppen) The climate is arid with little rain in winter, relatively high temperatures in summer, cool in winter, and rain from May to October, about 70–90 days.

 The average annual temperature is 28-29 degrees Celsius.
 Maximum temperatures average 33-34 degrees Celsius and minimum temperature averages 23–24 degrees Celsius.
 April is the hottest month of the year, while winters are cool in January.